 Our Story

-Today Nexus is spread across more than fifteen countries in Europe, North America, The Middle East and Asia.
+Today, Nexus exists in more than fifteen countries in Europe, North America, The Middle East and Asia.
 On this site you will find articles inspired by encounters with books, films, music, poems and life events.
 Each article serves as a stimulus, either for a conversation with others or your own personal consideration.
 Some invite you to participate in a first-hand encounter with a specific creative work (watch a film, listen to a song, read a poem, study a flower, etc).
 We hope you find these resources helpful.
 Our contribution is to share generous ways of being together that people can practice with their friends.

-We also provide coaching and resources to local groups such as book and film clubs that may or may not be formally related to the Nexus organisation and help people create local events in their own contexts.
+We also provide coaching and resources to local groups such as book and film clubs that may or may not be formally related to the Nexus organisation.
+We help people create local events in their own contexts.
 Please feel free to Contact Us, read more About Us and explore our online Resources.

 Image by Johannes Plenio on Unsplash